-- 1. Student must have graduated from high school, or earned a GED or equivalent. - 2.
+- 17 - 1.
+Student must have graduated from high school, or earned a GED or equivalent. - 2.
 Student must pay all applicable fees, as per the current published fee schedule prior to the issuance of an enrollment contract or make other arrangements acceptable to the school. - 3.
 This institution does not award credit for satisfactory completion of CLEP or other comparable examinations.
 This institution does not award credit for experiential learning. - 4.
-This institution has not entered into an articulation or transfer agreement with any other institution.

-Nurse Assistant Program

-1. Students may need to complete a general background check Live Scan prior to the start of the internship as requested by a hospital/clinical setting.
+This institution has not entered into an articulation or transfer agreement with any other institution. - 5.
+For Physical Therapy Aide with Massage Therapy applicants: Acknowledge that this program is not approved by CAMTC, and therefore if a student wishes to pursue a position as a Massage Therapist they should to check the requirements for the city/county which they may seek employment, as some cities/counties but not all in the State of California require Massage Therapists to be certificated by California Massage Therapy Council, a public benefit non-profit organization that provides voluntary certification to massage professionals.
+CAMTC requires that applicants for voluntary certification have graduated from a CAMTC-approved program. - 1.
+For Nurse Assistant Program applicants: Students must complete a general background check Live Scan prior to the start of the internship as requested by a hospital/clinical setting.
 The cost of all required background checks will be paid by the student.
 Emerald Healthcare Careers Institute will facilitate background checking procedures.
 Background check results could impact the student's ability to attend the clinical education center, to complete the program's graduation requirements, or to obtain certification after completion of the program.